One of the few good, safe uses for the local SSD volume of an Azure VM is for SQL Server tempdb data and log files.

-Note: this blog post will be updated as I get clarification, specifically to solution 3b below.
+Note: this blog post has been updated, specifically to solution 3b below.
 See comments.

 Typically this is the D: volume of an Azure VM, though not always in the case of migrated VMs.